mendix/docs/content/appstore/app-services/email-service.md

 After the **Send Email** activity is configured, once a microflow that uses this activity is triggered, the app asynchronously sends out the message to the recipients.

-### 4.2 Sending Message Along with attachment(s) to Recipients
+### 4.2 Sending Message with Attachment(s) to Recipients

-This is a representative microflow that sends emails with file attachments.
+This is a representative microflow that sends emails with file attachment, if the file types are [supported](#unsupported-file-types).

 ![](/Users/Luyao.Zhang/Documents/GitHub/docs/content/appstore/app-services/attachments/email-service/microflow.png)